makersacademy/rps-challenge/README.md

 ### Motivation

 This project was made to develop my ability to construct a web application, another progression in my journey to become a developer.
+It introduces multiple new concepts and languages which i have never previously used.

 ### Build status

 The project is currently under construction, it may not be completed as this is a practice exercise to build myskills.

 ### Task / User Stories